-2 As reflected in the Annual Report 2018, the balance sheet figures under the column 31.12.2016 are as of 1.1.2017 for comparison purposes due to the adoption of IFRS 9, which was effective 1.1.2018.
-3 This amount has been translated from the audited financials of the Annual Report 2017, which was reported in Swiss francs, into US
+&lt;sup>2 As reflected in the Annual Report 2018, the balance sheet figures under the column 31.12.2016 are as of 1.1.2017 for comparison purposes due to the adoption of IFRS 9, which was effective 1.1.2018.

-3 This amount has been translated from the audited financials of the Annual Report 2017, which was reported in Swiss francs, into US dollars at closing exchange rates prevailing on the balance sheet date.
+This amount has been translated from the audited financials of the Annual Report 2017, which was reported in Swiss francs, into US dollars at closing exchange rates prevailing on the balance sheet date.

 4 Calculated as net profit attributable to shareholders (annualized as applicable) divided by average equity attributable to shareholders.

 This measure provides information about the profitability of the business in relation to equity.

-5 Calculated as net profit attributable to shareholders (annualized as applicable) divided by average equity attributable to shareholders less average goodwill and intangible assets.
+&lt;sup>5 Calculated as net profit attributable to shareholders (annualized as applicable) divided by average equity attributable to shareholders less average goodwill and intangible assets.
 Effective 1 January 2019, the definition of the numerator for return on tangible equity has been revised to align with numerators for return on equity and return on CET1 capital; i.e., it is no longer adjusted for amortization and impairment of goodwill and intangible assets.
 Prior periods have been restated.
 This measure provides information about the profitability of the business in relation to tangible equity.

-6 Calculated as net profit attributable to shareholders (annualized as applicable) divided by average common equity tier 1 capital.
+Calculated as net profit attributable to shareholders (annualized as applicable) divided by average common equity tier 1 capital.
 This measure provides information about the profitability of the business in relation to common equity tier 1 capital.

-7 Calculated as operating income before credit loss expense or recovery (annualized as applicable) divided by average risk-weighted assets.
+Calculated as operating income before credit loss expense or recovery (annualized as applicable) divided by average risk-weighted assets.
 This measure provides information about the revenues of the business in relation to risk-weighted assets.